Sightseeing in Nürnberg: Castle, Churches, Museums, Old Town, Nazis

 The best sights to see in Nuremberg are the Imperial Castle (Kaiserburg), top museums, Gothic churches, a wall-enclosed old town, and sights associated with the Nazi party rallies and trials.

 Nuremberg (Nürnberg) was a major power during the Middle Ages and despite extensive damage during the Second World War has many interesting and historical sights worth seeing.
 Uniquely for a German city of this size, the old town is still encircled by its defensive town wall.
 The Kaiserburg (Imperial Castle) was central to German power politics for centuries.
 Several Gothic churches are filled with art while the Albrecht Dürer house is a museum dedicated to the memory of this important German Renaissance artist.
-The German National Museum has the largest collection of German art and cultural objects in the world.
-The Nazi Party Rally Grounds have the largest buildings surviving from the Nazi era while the courthouse used in the Nuremberg Trials may also be visited.
+The Germanic National Museum has the largest collection of German art and cultural objects in the world.
+The Nazi Party Rally Grounds have the largest buildings surviving from the Nazi era while courtroom 600 used in the Nuremberg Trials may also be visited.

-- Nuremberg is written Nürnberg in German and may also be written as Nuernberg.
+• Nuremberg is written Nürnberg in German and may also be written as Nuernberg.

 Top Sights in the Old Town of Nuremberg in Franconia